 All our directors bring to our Board a wealth of leadership experience.
 The process undertaken by the Nominating Committee in recommending qualified director candidates is described below under "Corporate Governance."
-Information about the nominee and the four directors, including certain individual qualifications and skills of our directors that contribute to the Board's effectiveness as a whole, is provided immediately below.
+Information about each Board nominee and each other member of the Board, including certain individual qualifications and skills of our directors that contribute to the Board's effectiveness as a whole, is provided immediately below.